linkedin/kafka-monitor/README.md

 ## Getting Started

 ### Prerequisites
 Kafka Monitor requires Gradle 2.0 or higher.
-Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.
+Java 8 should be used for both compilation and execution.

 ### Build Kafka Monitor
 ```